imdwipayana/Large-Language-Model-LLM-/README.md

-# RAG (Retrieval Augmented Generation) on Llama Model for Linear Algebra
+# RAG (Retrieval-Augmented Generation) on Llama Model for Linear Algebra